 If you are becoming increasingly forgetful, it may help to pay close attention to foods you’re eating throughout the day, and make changes by limiting or removing memory-impacting foods from your diet.

-Fuel For the Brain
+Healthy Foods For the Brain

 Your brain is the body’s powerhouse, and it needs specific types of foods to stay healthy, like: